manishshambu/HighPerformanceComputing/w01/report.md

    ‘‘/usr/gnu/bin:/usr/local/bin:/usr/ucb:/bin:/usr/bin’’.

+2. What is the entry for LD_LIBRARAY_PATH in the man page for ld.so (dynamic linker on Linux)?
-2. A colon-separated list of directories in which to search for ELF libraries at execution-time.
+   A colon-separated list of directories in which to search for ELF libraries at execution-time.
 Similar to  the  PATH  environment variable.

+3. What is the value stored in HOME.
+You can use echo to show the value of a variable.
-3. /home/mash3503
+   /home/mash3503

+4. Inspect the details of intel module on Summit.
+How does it change the PATH and LD_LIBRARY_PATH variables?
-5. PATH variable in the intel module - /curc/tools/x86_64/rh6/software/intel/15.0.2/composer_xe_2015.2.164/bin/intel64:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin
+   PATH variable in the intel module - /curc/tools/x86_64/rh6/software/intel/15.0.2/composer_xe_2015.2.164/bin/intel64:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin
    PATH variable before loading intel module - usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin

    PATH variable chanages for each module.